seanpmaxwell/express-generator-typescript/README.md

 - Run production build with a different env file `npm start -- --env="name of env file" (default is production)`.

+## Note for windows users

+If you use the `--with-auth` option and are on Windows, the `bcrypt` module tends to be fussy.
+To use this module on Windows you need to make sure you have the node Windows build tools installed.
+I don't want to post instructions because they might change frequently.
+I would search the Microsoft docs on how to setup Node for Windows.
+To be able to debug in VSCODE on windows I also had to install the `node-gyp` module globally as well.

+Happy web-deving :)

 ## License